labstreaminglayer/App-Zephyr/README.md

 =================================

 This is an LSL adapter for Medtronic / Zephyr BioModule and BioHarness Bluetooth devices.
-This is a new application, so if you find any issues with it, please use the GitHub issue tracker for this project to report them.
+If you encounter any issues with this program, please use the GitHub issue tracker for this project to report them.

 Prerequisites
 ============